 Configuring a virtual machine for backup involves the following:

-- Attach the virtual machine to an administrative group
+- Select an administrative group

-- A single virtual machine for scheduled backup
+- A single virtual machine for scheduled backup.

 - A group of virtual machines that follow the same backup schedule

-To configure virtual machines for backup
+To configure registered virtual machines for backup

 - Log on to Phoenix management console.

 - From the top menu bar, select your organization from the drop-down menu.

 - After the organization is selected, click Protect > VMware from the top menu bar.

 A page appears that lists all the registered hypervisors.
 The registered hypervisors list includes all registered vCenter and ESXi servers.